-On Friday 17 May, the German Bundestag became the first national parliament in the European Union to adopt a motion denouncing the Boycott Divestment and Sanctions (BDS) movement for its anti-Semitic ‘pattern of argument and methods’.
-The German government is urged to resolutely condemn all calls to boycott Israel.
+On Friday 17 May this year, the German Bundestag became the first national parliament in the European Union to adopt a motion denouncing the Boycott Divestment and Sanctions (BDS) movement for its anti-Semitic ‘pattern of argument and methods’.
+With this, the German government is urged to resolutely condemn all calls to boycott Israel.
 This non-binding resolution was tabled jointly by the country’s governing coalition (Angela Merkel’s Christian-Democratic Union and the Social Democrats), along with two mainstream opposition parties (the Greens and the Free Democratic Party), and passed by an overwhelming majority.

 Prime Minister Benjamin Netanyahu welcomed this development, expressing the hope that it may lead to concrete measures to cut funding for pro-BDS groups.
 And Jeremy Issacharoff, Israel’s ambassador to Germany, hailed the motion as ‘an important decision in its own right and especially as it was adopted in a leading parliament in Europe.’
 He added that ‘the decision reflects the understanding that BDS makes no attempt to build bridges, to engage in dialogue and to encourage coexistence for stability and peace between Israel and all its neighbors.’